My Dinner with Lee

 I asked him what his first impressions were of America.

 He pointed to the salt and pepper shakers on our table, lined up against a bottle of ketchup, a bottle of A-1, and a container of sugar packets.
-“I walked through the port and we had to pass restaurants where you had condiments on every table.
+“I walked through the airport and we had to pass restaurants where you had condiments on every table.
 And I thought to myself, ‘What a place this is where they give things away like this for free.’
 I couldn’t believe it.”

 He added, “I looked around me and I thought ‘You can be anything in this country if you’re willing to work hard enough.'”